 ALL THE THINGS: Most of the time, you've got one space and a lot of getting ready to do.
 With this comes wedding party suitcases, clothes, hair and makeup tools, water bottles, food and it can get a bit scattered.
 When I arrive, I normally help clean up a bit and shift a few things around so you won't get too much of that clutter in the background of your photos.
 Keeping suitcases and such in a closet or another room is also helpful!

 THE TWO OF YOU: Getting ready for the both of you is equally a special time.
 I recommend having a room full of natural light for both of you.
 I also suggest throwing off the conventional norms if you’re having an elopement or smaller wedding and would like to get ready together.
-Yes yes, I know this sounds a little out of the box but consider it if you'd like to maximize the time spent together on your big day or for any elopement couples since it's just the two of them and it creates such a special element in getting ready together.
+Yes yes, I know this sounds a little out of the box but consider it if you'd like to maximize the time spent together on your big day.
+Elopement couples may want to consider this since it creates such a special element in getting ready together.
 Remember it's your day, so do what speaks to you both.